Aggreko: Operations

 Aggreko is the world's largest temporary power company.
 It has more than 10 gigawatts of power across its fleet globally.
-The company employs over 6,000 people and operates across the world in more than 200 locations in 80 countries and has offices in every continent.
+The company employs over 8,200 people and operates across the world in more than 200 locations in 80 countries and has offices in every continent.

 The business supplies short-term temporary power to a range of customers predominately across developed countries and longer-term power projects predominantly in emerging markets.

 Aggreko supplies to businesses, large events, music festivals, sporting events, industrial sites, and mines.
 The items hired out include gas and diesel generators, load banks, heaters, air conditioners and chillers.
 Aggreko offers several greener and cleaner HVO and solar powered generators and hybrid batteries that emit less emissions.

 Aggreko has supplied power to sporting events including the Ryder Cup, the FIFA World Cup, Formula E motor racing and SailGP.
 In 2008, it became the sole supplier of temporary power and temperature controls for the Beijing 2008 Olympic Games in China.
 In 2010, the firm provided the power for the FIFA World Cup in South Africa.
 In August 2012, it was the sole supplier for temporary power for the London 2012 Olympic Games.
 It was also the provider of temporary power for the Glasgow 2014 Commonwealth Games.
 It supplied air conditioning and power for the 2017 WNBA Finals.
+In 2024, Aggreko became an Official Provider of Formula 1.

 In 2021, the company supplied temporary power to the Olympic Games in Tokyo, Japan, providing power to over 40 competition venues, the international broadcast centre and the athletes’ village in a contract worth £230 million.

 In 2022, the company supplied temporary power to the COP26 Conference in Glasgow, Scotland, and the Commonwealth Games in Birmingham, UK.
 The company also signed up to the Commonwealth Games Social Charter and appointed a social value head to organise their community outreach programme in the Birmingham area.

 As well as sporting events, Aggreko supplies power to support the National Grid in Burkina Faso, 26 villages in the Amazon and 20,000 solar panels at the Granny Smith Goldmine in the Australian outback.

 Aggreko's chief executive is Blair Illingworth.
 Its Board is chaired by Mike Smith.